ambertin/women-in-stem/README.md

 ### Kathryn Chaloner (10)

-Kathryn Chaloner was a statistician who developed Bayesian experimental methods, writing the first work on an Bayesian optimal design theory for linear modeling, though she also provided contributions in the fields of outlier detection and analysis of residuals.
+Kathryn Chaloner was a statistician who developed Bayesian [experimental methods](https://core.ac.uk/download/pdf/211364684.pdf), writing the first work on an Bayesian optimal design theory for linear modeling, though she also provided contributions in the fields of outlier detection and analysis of residuals.

 ### Kathryn Roeder (9)

 Kathryn Roeder is a statistician known for developing methods to uncover the genetic link for certain complex diseases.
-She has also contributed to literature on semiparametric inference.
+She has also contributed to literature on semi-parametric inference.

 ### Margaret Hamilton (8)

-Margaret Hamilton was the director of software engineering at the MIT Instrumentation Laboratory and helped to develop software for the NASA Apollo program.
-When computer alarms were triggered during the Apollo 11 mission, Hamilton was prepared, having prepped for that outcome a few years before.
-Her impressive work helped legitimize software development as a discipline within engineering, giving term "software engineering" much of the respect it now holds today.
+[Margaret Hamilton](https://www.smithsonianmag.com/smithsonian-institution/margaret-hamilton-led-nasa-software-team-landed-astronauts-moon-180971575/) was the director of software engineering at the MIT Instrumentation Laboratory and helped to develop software for the NASA Apollo program.
+Her work helped legitimize software development as a discipline within engineering, giving term "software engineering" much of the respect it now holds today.

 ### Maria Gaetana Agnesi (7)

 Maria Gaetana Agnesi is considered the first woman to have earned a reputation for mathematics in the Western world.
-Her work on "Analytical Institutions for the Use of Italian Youth" comprehensively summarized algebra and even some calculus, which had only been developed relatively recently at the time Agnesi was writing.
+Her work on ["Analytical Institutions for the Use of Italian Youth"](https://www.maa.org/press/periodicals/convergence/mathematical-treasure-maria-agnesi-s-analytical-institutions-in-italian-and-english) comprehensively summarized algebra and even some calculus, which had only been developed relatively recently at the time Agnesi was writing.

 ### Marjorie Lee Browne (6)

-Marjorie Lee Browne was an educator of mathematics and one of the first African-American women to receive a Ph.D and one of the first two to receive a Ph.D in mathematics.
+[Marjorie Lee Browne](https://mathshistory.st-andrews.ac.uk/Biographies/Browne/) was an educator of mathematics and one of the first African-American women to receive a Ph.D and one of the first two to receive a Ph.D in mathematics.
 For a quarter decade, she was the only person in her department at North Carolina Central University to have a Ph.D, and she helped bring meaningful change to the school, obtaining its first computer for academic use.

 ### Marlyn Wescoff Meltzer (5)

-Marlyn Wescoff Meltzer was one of the six programmers of ENIAC, the first all-purpose digital computer which laid the ground for modern computing tehnology and programming standards.
+Marlyn Wescoff Meltzer was one of the six programmers of ENIAC, the first all-purpose digital computer which laid the ground for modern computing tehcnology and programming standards.

 ### Mary Jackson (4)

-Mary Jackson was a mathematician and aerospace engineer who earned the title of NASA's first black female engineer.
+[Mary Jackson](https://www.nasa.gov/press-release/nasa-names-headquarters-after-hidden-figure-mary-w-jackson) was a mathematician and aerospace engineer who earned the title of NASA's first black female engineer.
 She eventually became a manager of the NASA Affirmative Action Program and Federal Women's Program, working to push for the hiring and promotion of women at NASA.

 ### Mary Ross (3)

-Mary Ross was the first Native American female engineer and the first female engineer at the Lockheed Corporation.
-At Lockheed, she helped found the now famous Skunk Works aircraft design project and did a lot of work on aerospace design---for rockets, interplanetary travel, and satellites.
+[Mary Ross](https://www.cherokeephoenix.org/education/mary-golda-ross-mathematician-engineer-and-inspiration/article_35dde35c-7b67-11eb-a57a-df1679a79491.html) was the first Native American female engineer and the first female engineer at the Lockheed Corporation.
+At Lockheed, she helped found the now famous [Skunk Works](https://www.lockheedmartin.com/en-us/who-we-are/business-areas/aeronautics/skunkworks.html) aircraft design project and did a lot of work on aerospace design---for rockets, interplanetary travel, and satellites.

 ### Mary Somerville (2)

-Mary Somerville studied mathematics and astronomy in the early 1800s.
+[Mary Somerville](https://findingada.com/shop/more-passion-for-science-journeys-into-the-unknown/mary-somerville-the-mechanism-of-the-heavens/) studied mathematics and astronomy in the early 1800s.
 She published mathematical solutions to differential calculus problems and contributed to the visibility of mathematics in Britain.
 Somerville also served as tutor to Ada Lovelace (Ace of Hearts).

 <img src="clubs.png"/>